scastlara/minineedle/README.md

 - score
 - identity

-To create the instance you have to provide two miniseq objects.
+To create the instance you have to provide two iterable objects with elements that can be compared with "==".

 ### SmithWaterman
 Smith-Waterman alignment class.
 It has the following attributes: